 Categories: Italy, Rider Spotlight

 Sometimes family life gets busy and routine.
 Then something happens that makes life interesting again.
-That “something” for my wife, Marilyn, and me was an ExperiencePlus! bike tour across Italy with two of our children, Emma (16) and Todd (12).
+For me and my wife Marilyn, that “something” was a 12-day bicycle tour from Venice to Pisa with two of our children, Emma (16) and Todd (12).

 This is how it started: I had a problem.
-ExperiencePlus! likes to take all its Fort Collins staff on tour once a year.
+ExperiencePlus! sends its Fort Collins staff on tour once a year.
 This is a nice problem to have.
-But should I go alone or should Marilyn, Todd and Emma go too?
+But I didn’t know if I should go alone or with the whole family.

-We had so many questions.
-Could Todd and Emma handle bicycling all day for 11 days?
+We had many questions.
+Could Todd and Emma handle bicycling all day for 12 days?
 How would the kids do bicycling on Italian roads?
 How would Todd and Emma react to the strange food and foreign customs?
-Marilyn hadn’t done any real biking in 20 years – could she keep up?
+Marilyn hadn’t done any significant biking in 20 years – could she keep up?
 How would we all get along with each other and with everyone on tour?
 The museums and history sounded great to us parents, but would the kids find them as interesting?

-In the end, the lure of Italy – its history, architecture, culture – outweighed what we didn’t know about family biking vacations – we said “yes”.
+In the end, the lure of Italy – its history, architecture, culture – outweighed what we didn’t know about family biking vacations.
+We went all in.

 Once we made the decision, Marilyn realized the keys to her personal success would be attitude and preparation.

-Marilyn made the decision that she was going on this trip chiefly, not to bicycle, but to see Italy.
-She realized that on ExperiencePlus! tours she could ride at her own pace, so she wouldn’t be slowing anyone else down if she went slowly.
-The average daily ride was 35 miles but she had all day to do them.
+Marilyn decided her primary purpose of the trip for was to experience Italy.
+Biking was secondary.
+On an ExperiencePlus! tour, everyone rides at their own pace, so Marilyn didn’t have to worry about slowing anyone down.
+Furthermore, daily rides averaged about 35 miles and she had all day to ride.
 She felt that with a support van and hours before her, why worry?
-And Marilyn’s expectations did play out as she had expected – she did get to know Italy.
-She saw Italy intimately at the speed of a bicycle and with her husband and children close by.
+Marilyn’s expectations played out as she wanted.
+She got to experience Italy intimately at the speed of a bicycle and with her husband and children close by.

-Marilyn ordered the Joe Friel training program from ExperiencePlus!.
-She started the program as soon as the snow melted here in Colorado.
-She found a 16-mile circuit close to home and her goals were first, to do the complete circuit, second, ride it a little faster each time and third, to ride a little more frequently each week.
+Marilyn downloaded the Joe Friel training program from ExperiencePlus! and started the recommended plan just as soon as the snow melted here in Colorado.
+She found a 16-mile circuit close to home.
+Her first goal was to complete the second.
+The second, to ride it a little faster each time.
+And third, to ride a little more frequently each week.
 Marilyn also appreciated that I bought her a new smooth-riding Cannondale Comfort bike to train on.
 Todd, Emma and I rode occasionally with her.
 We found that Todd and Emma had stamina without training.
 Ah, the joys of youth!

 After flying into Venice, then a trip by water taxi, we first met our tour leaders – Yorgos, Monica and Cristina – at our hotel on the Lido.
-First thing, Yorgos showed us our bikes and made adjustments so we would be comfortable on them for the next eleven days.
-Yorgos showed Todd, Emma and Marilyn how their bikes worked.
-The safety talk on the first morning summarized how to ride safely in Italy.
+First thing, Yorgos showed us our bikes and made adjustments so we would be comfortable every day of the tour.
+Yorgos showed Todd, Emma and Marilyn how their bikes worked and the group safety talk highlighted how to ride safely in Italy.

-ExperiencePlus! tour leaders use a unique chalk arrow system enabling rider independence.
-At every intersection we passed on all eleven days, there were chalk arrows in the bike lane showing us which way to turn.
-There were encouraging chalk smiley faces before the tops of hills and special chalk arrows pointing out good places to stop for gelato (Italian ice cream).
+ExperiencePlus! tour leaders mark each day’s route with chalk arrows, enabling rider independence and a hands-free experience.
+Arrows at every intersection and in bike lanes told us which way to turn, or to go straight.
+Tour leaders also drew encouraging chalk smiley faces before the tops of hills and special chalk arrows pointing out good places to stop for gelato or coffee or a group visit.

 We Learned to Coach our Kids to Bike